AbhinandanAdhikari/Discussion-App/README.md

 # Discussion App

-- This is the front-end design of a discussion portal where users can ask questions, comment on the questions, upvote or downvote the questions, and resolve the questions..
+- This is the front-end design of a discussion portal where users can ask questions, comment on the questions, upvote or downvote the questions, and resolve the questions.
 - It doesn't make use of a database to store data, instead it makes use of the __browser's local storage__ to access and store the data.
 - This project was built during [CodeQuotient's SuperCoders training program](https://codequotient.com/profile/AbhinandanAdhikari).